korhanertancakmak/JAVA/src/PatikaDev/Java102/CHAPTERS/CHAPTER-13 Clone of Patika.md

 We will use a database for operators in this part.
-So, to be able to demonstrate a database, we will be using [this](https://www.appserv.org/en/) application, because it helps me to create databases on php.
+So, to be able to demonstrate a database, we will be using [this](https://www.appserv.org/en/) application, because it helps me to create databases on php, by using an explorer with [this](http://localhost:82) link.

 ### Creating a Database